 Wayne Thiebaud (American)

-Wayne Thiebaud’s artworks are highly regarded internationally, with paintings, drawings and prints in almost every major museum collection in the world.
-He is truly one of the masters of POP.
+Wayne Thiebaud’s artworks are highly regarded internationally, with paintings, drawings and prints in almost every major art museum collection in the world.
+His work is also highly sought after by individual art collectors.